billkarsh/SpikeGLX/Markdown/NITab_Help.md

 ### Digital Lines (XD)

-*Non-waveform lines are not clocked.
-If SpikeGLX is using that line, it owns that line; otherwise the line is available to external software.*

-*Waveform (clocked) digital lines are subject to sharing limitations that derive from use of clock resources as discussed below.*

-#### SpikeGLX Clock Source External

 The digital lines that are not being used in SpikeGLX should be available in other software on a line-by-line basis.

-#### SpikeGLX Clock Source Internal

-All digital lines are owned exclusively by SpikeGLX.

 --------